-The radiologist will keep everything as sterile as possible.
+The Radiologist will keep everything as sterile as possible, and will wear a theatre gown and operating gloves.
 Your skin will be cleaned with antiseptic, and you may have some of your body covered with a theatre towel.
-The radiologist will use the CT scan to decide on the most suitable point for inserting the biopsy needle.
-Your skin will be then anaesthetised, and the biopsy needle inserted into the abnormal tissue.
+The radiologist will use the ultrasound machine or the CT scanner to decide on the most suitable point for inserting the biopsy needle.
+Your skin will then be anaesthetised, and the biopsy needle inserted into the abnormal tissue.